Serenity 6.4.3 Release Notes (2023-01-07)

 (after evaluating the risks and manually escaping any user input) to continue accepting HTML input.

-Q.notifyAlert(`<p>Some html message<b>User Entered:</b> ${htmlEncode(userInput)}</p>`, { escapeHtml: false });
+Q.notifyAlert(`<p>Some HTML message<b>User Entered:</b> ${htmlEncode(userInput)}</p>`, { escapeHtml: false });

 Removed jQuery ScrollIntoView Dependency